What to Do if You Are Not Receiving Child Support in Texas

 Dallas Child Support Attorneys Offering Free Consultations

 If you are having trouble receiving your child support, it can be stressful.
 In many cases, taking the matter into your own hands will only make things worse, and you should hire an experienced child support lawyer instead.
-For a free consultation on your child support case, talk to the Dallas family lawyers at The Queenan Law Firm, today.
+For a free consultation on your child support case, talk to a Dallas family law attorney at The Queenan Law Firm, today.
 Our number is (817) 476-1797.